 - Dr. Boyd will reposition the nipple-areolar complexes, tighten the breasts from underneath, and remove excess skin.

-- Afterward, your breasts will sit higher on the chest and appear more youthful, natural, and attractively shaped.
+- Afterward, your breasts will sit higher on the chest wall and appear more youthful, natural, and with an attractive shape.

 Breast lift surgery is performed for aesthetic reasons, and individuals who are bothered by their degree of breast sagging may wish to consider this procedure.
 Ideal candidates are in good health and do not smoke.
 Candidates should also have realistic expectations about the results.
 Bear in mind that when more tissue is adjusted, there is greater potential for damage to the nerves and ducts that facilitate breastfeeding and erotic sensation of the nipple.
 Candidates should consider these potential risks before deciding to undergo breast lift surgery.Schedule a Consultation With Dr. Boyd